-3.2.3.3 LACP Port
+3.2.5.3 LACP Port

 On this page, you can configure dynamic LACP aggregation.
 A dynamic LACP trunk can only be set or deleted automatically by the protocol.
 This protocol is based on IEEE802.3ad and uses LACPDUs (link aggregation control protocol data unit) to interact with its peer.
 After LACP is enabled on a port, LACP notifies the following information of the port to its peer by sending LACPDUs: priority and MAC address of this system, priority, number and operation key of the port.
 Upon receiving the information, the peer compares the information with the information of other ports on the peer device to determine the ports that can be aggregated.
-In this way, the two parties can reach an agreement in adding/removing the port's LACP enabled.
+In this way, the two parties can reach an agreement in adding/removing the port to/from a dynamic aggregation group.
+Any port in a dynamic LACP trunk shall have this port's LACP enabled.
 A dynamic LACP aggregation group is automatically created and removed by the system.
 Users cannot add/remove ports to/from it.
 A port can participate in dynamic link aggregation only when it is LACP-enabled.
 Ports can be aggregated into a dynamic aggregation group only when they are connected to the same peer device and have the same basic configuration (such as rate and duplex mode).